 I’m still fairly new to the world of positive affirmations, but I’m already a big fan.

 It may feel sort of silly at first, talking yourself up with certain phrases.
-But think about how natural it is to say something dumb in a conversation and instantly think, “Wow, I’m an idiot.”
+But think about how natural it is to say something you perceive as dumb in a conversation and instantly think, “Wow, I’m an idiot.”

 Positive affirmations are the positive side of self-talk.
 And consciously thinking about it will help us get better at doing it naturally over time.
 Telling yourself things like, “I am strong and capable,” and, “I’m prepared and have totally got this,” is way more constructive than “I’m going to blow this presentation.”